bkryza/clang-uml/docs/diagram_filters.md

 ## callee_types

-This filter is specific for `sequence diagrams` and allows to control which types calls should be included/excluded from the diagram.
+This filter is specific for `sequence diagrams` and allows to control, which types of callees should be included/excluded from the diagram.
 In a sequence diagram, a `callee` is the receiver of a message, and this filter specifies which types of receivers should match.

 The following callee types are supported:
   * constructor